The views expressed by the host on this program resonate and reverberate all across the fruited plain.

 McCain won the debate, pure and simple.

-By the way, I just found out the University of Nebraska Lincoln has invited Bill Ayers to come speak soon.
+By the way, I just found out the University of Nebraska-Lincoln has invited Bill Ayers to come speak soon.

-One of their I forget the organism.
+One of their, I forget the organization.

 It's not the whole university, but he's going in there.